 Some Thoughts on Energy System Development for Team Sports

 Why would team sport athletes need aerobic development – VO2max in the first place?
-Because, having OPTIMALLY (please note the word optimally) developed aerobic power will help them in numerous ways:
+Because having OPTIMALLY (please note the word optimally) developed aerobic power will help them in numerous ways:

 2. To improve distance covered in the game, especially distance covered at higher-intensity and medium-intensity velocity/activity.
 The pro-interval only guys, forget that team sport is not only RSA type of shit.
 No, you don’t just sprint for 2 secs and then recover for 10-20sec.
-You do have medium intensity activity, usually off-the ball movement, tactical movement (covering, filling space, marking, demarking, etc, etc) that allows you better situation/position to react from.
-It is showed that athletes with higher yo-yo performance cover greater distance and especially greater distance at higher velocities.
+You do have medium-intensity activity, usually off-the-ball movement, tactical movement (covering, filling space, marking, demarking, etc, etc) that allows you a better situation/position to react from.
+It is shown that athletes with higher yo-yo performance cover a greater distance and especially greater distance at higher velocities.
 Although yo-yo performance is both dependent on aerobic parameters and anaerobic parameters, it have strong correlation to VO2max (r = 0,8 if I remember correctly).
 Supose you have player who do recovery faster in RSA type of thing, but you have a guy who can reposition himself all the fucking time on the field at middle velocities (around 14-18km/h even more).
 Suppose the first need to mark the second.
 Even if first athletes RSA ability is excellent, if his aerobic development is not up to par with the second guy, cruising at 14-18km/h will cause too much glycolitic energy system need (if his vLT and vVO2max are less than 14 or 18 kmh-1) and too much fatigue.
 Both RSA and aerobic power/capacity are different factors affecting game performance.
 There is certain transfer between them depending on their respectible levels.

 3. Improve their work-capacity or ability to recover from session to session, thus making them more able to do the skill practice more often.
 I don’t have scientific proof of this, but my logic goes along these lines: First off, a guy who goes to practice and gets ‘lactic’ (8-12mmol/l and above) all the time, will need more time to recover.
 A guy who can’t fullifl tasks aerobically will use glycolitic system in more degree, and the effects of glycolitic system will yield differnt type of fatigue – H+ will decrease peripheral nerve transfer, Ca++ uptake, etc, etc, which can yield greater strain on peripheral neural system and that can cause greater strain on CNS (you need to push more).
 Scientific or not, that’s my logic here.
 Suppose the guy who do a lot of his work under aerobic system – less strain and pain, faster recovery, thus, can come to team practice more offten and more fresher.
 Also, having well developed capilar density may yield better flushing effect in active recovery sessions.